Codebrahma/react-lite-ui/lib/accordion/readMe.md

 class Demo extends React.Component {
     render() {
       const items = [
-          {header:'Lorem Ipsum is simply dummy text of ',content:'Lorem Ipsum&nbsp;is simply dummy text of the printing and typesetting industry'}, {header:'printing and typesetting industry',content:'Lorem Ipsum&nbsp;is simply dummy text of the printing and typesetting industry'}, ];
+          {header:'Lorem Ipsum is simply dummy text of ',content:'Lorem Ipsum&nbsp;is simply dummy text of the printing and typesetting industry',key:'1'}, {header:'printing and typesetting industry',content:'Lorem Ipsum&nbsp;is simply dummy text of the printing and typesetting industry',key:'2'}, ];
       return (
         <div>